Wavelydavely/World_Happiness_Report/README.md

 ### Machine Learning Models

 Two models were selected to attempt creating a robust, predictive model – Multiple Linear Regression and Random Forest.
 Multiple Linear Regression was selected as the starting point due to the dataset being primarily continuous data variables that directly influence the happiness score which is also a continuous variable.
-Random Forest was selected as the next step in the machine learning process to see if the model could be made more robust and predictive, account for the three categorical variables through label encoding, and then rank the importance of the feature variables in the model.
+Random Forest was selected as the next step in the machine learning process to see if the model could be made more robust and predictive and then rank the importance of the feature variables in the model.

 There are limitations and benefits to both models:
 -	Multiple Linear Regression Model